A Gay Defense of a Traditional View of Marriage

 There’s also the complication that many good gay friends are already invested in the institution as marriage, and a full commentary would be easily misunderstood as a critique of what they have chosen to do in their own lives, something I would not want to happen, especially when there may be little point in saying something that will make no difference.

 Yet, I reject the idea that just because I’m gay, all things that gay people want are good, just as I think it ridiculous to believe that just because I am American that all things Americans want ought to be sought.
 And, I do see negative, if subtle and slowly unfolding, consequences for the chosen path.
+Furthermore, I am concerned at the unfairly judgmental and absolutist maligning of Americans who honestly disagree with the concept of gay marriage, separate from what may be their support for gay rights in other respects.
 So, seeing almost no voices articulate coherently as well as unapologetically (if still delicately), a public defense for the special the place the union of man and woman play in our society, I feel compelled to do so.

 THERE’S MORE TO IT THAN JUST MARRIAGE

-But my misgivings touch on a larger politico-cultural trend of which the question of marriage is just one, if very prominent, piece; it’s about the deliberate and persistent effort earnestly under way in the U.S. and much of the West now for forty years to deny the sexual dichotomy of the human species; that is, to deny that men and women are truly innately, biologically different ; and that their different constitutions have real ramifications in how they think, the choices they make, how they react to other persons or circumstances, and yes, in their physical and mental attributes.
-It is a movement in great part spearheaded by lesbian feminists and gay men who loathe the whole notion of masculinity and femininity, but with its effects targeted at society as a whole as its promoters hope to create a world in which their (our) ‘gender-crossing’ is not seen in any way ‘less-than’ the norm.
+Beyond the marriage question itself, this debate actually stems from a larger politico-cultural trend of which the question of marriage is just one, if very prominent, piece; it’s about the deliberate and persistent effort earnestly under way in the U.S. and much of the West now for forty years to deny the sexual dichotomy of the human species; that is, to deny that men and women are truly innately, biologically different; and that their different constitutions have real ramifications in how they think, the choices they make, how they react to other persons or circumstances, and yes, in their physical and mental attributes.
+This movement is in great part spearheaded by lesbian feminists and gay men who loathe the whole notion of masculinity and femininity, but has its effects targeted at society as a whole as its promoters hope to create a world in which their (our) ‘gender-crossing’ is not seen in any way ‘less-than’ the norm.
 Lesbian feminists, of which I have met many and have read their leading political theories, have the added motivation of bitter resentment, if not hatred, for any notion of male advantage in anything (e.g., men cannot be seen as being generally physically stronger, despite the biological fact driven by testosterone), regardless of what advantages women may have in other things.

 Now, it may seem odd that any rational person would insist on maintaining that men and women are not biologically different at all.
 And, in fact, since science has recently become more unequivocal in reinforcing this ancient recognition of gender differences in humans (say nothing of almost all the other animal species that inhabit the earth), these ‘anti-gender’ folks no longer say this as directly as they once did in the 1960’s and 1970’s; but the purpose and effect of everything else they say and do is, and staunchly remains, to ensure we eventually erase any concept of male/female distinction, except in the most clinical and cold descriptions of our bodies, even if it means (sometimes especially so) rigging standards and qualifications to force the result of sameness.